 Rhyming Names

 Creating a name with rhyming words or similar sound patterns makes it catchy and easy to remember.
 Rhyming names are also highly effective for building an everlasting brand presence.
-For instance, the KitKat chocolate uses a rhyme which is easy to remember and recognize.
+For instance, the KitKat chocolate uses a rhyme that is easy to remember and recognize.
 However, these names may only sometimes convey the product’s qualities and features.

 Onomatopoeic Names